 Klaus Mönig

-ATLAS experiment at LHC
+ATLAS experiment at the LHC

 Academic career

-2016-2030 Research stay at CERN, Geneva
+2016-2030 Research stay at CERN

-2011-2012 Research project at CERN, Geneva
+2011-2012 Research stay at CERN

-2005 Research project LAL, Orsay, France
+2005 Research stay at LAL Orsay, France

-2000 Habilitation at University of Hamburg
+2000 Habilitation at the University of Hamburg

-Since 1998 Leading Scientist at DESY
+since 1998 Lead Scientist at DESY

-1991-1998 Scientist at CERN, Geneva
+1991-1998 Scientist at CERN

-1986-1990 PhD at Bergische University of Wuppertal
+1986-1990 PhD at the University of Wuppertal

-1981-1986 Study of physics at University of Wuppertal
+1981-1986 Studies of Physics at the University of Wuppertal

 Memberships

-Member of various national and international committees, various functions within the ATLAS experiment, including publications coordinator, coordinator for the search for new particles, physics coordinator.
+Various functions within the ATLAS experiment, including publications coordinator, coordinator for the search for new particles, physics coordinator